LondheShubham153/90DaysOfDevOps/2025/Solution.md

 # Week 4: Git and GitHub Challenge
++# Git Branching Strategies
++
-Git Branching strategies and the some Explanations GitHub helps the developer to collaborate on code with team mates to combining and help feature like commit and branches with specific and help team to organize code and reduce the time to manage code versioning
++GitHub enables developers to collaborate on code with teammates through features like commits and branches.
+These features help teams organize code and efficiently manage version control.

-In every company developer and deployment team is different with their different code for that git branching strategy comes into the technology era to maintain the codes with the versioning.
++Different development and deployment teams within organizations use Git branching strategies to maintain code versions effectively.

-In git Branching strategy developer create their separate branch for individual working.
-Developer can easily pull the changes form different branches and also merge their code with the main branch.
++In Git branching strategies, developers create separate branches for individual work.
+This allows them to easily pull changes from different branches and merge their code into the main branch when ready.

 ### GitHub Branching Terminologies